nolta/Calendar.jl/README.md

 Calendar.jl: Calendar time for Julia
 ====================================

-The design is heavily influenced by Hadley Wickham's lubridate package for R.
+The design is inspired by Hadley Wickham's lubridate package for R and the ISO 8601 standard.

 Installation
 ------------

+** Note: Calendar has not been added to the package system yet, so the instruction below don't work yet.
+Instead, install the "ICU" package, download the code, and use `load("/path/to/Calendar.jl/src/Calendar.jl")` in place of `require("Calendar")`.**

 To install the package: